Allergic Reactions Shock And Anaphylaxis In Your Dog Cat Or Ferret

 Complications Of Anaphylaxis:

-Be sure to let your veterinarian know if your pet experienced any abnormalities subsequent to an injection.
+Be sure to let your veterinarian know if your pet experienced any abnormalities subsequent to any injection in the past.
 Do not be afraid to request that your pet be premedicated with antihistamines.
-In the case of vaccines, it is often the antibiotic added to the vaccine as a preservative which is the offending allergen.